Advice to pivot into AI Safety is likely miscalibrated

 - Units: \(B(K)\) is in impact dollars per year and is converted to PV by multiplying by \(H_\delta=\frac{1}{\delta}\).
 The subtraction uses the discounted per-failure cost \(L_{\text{fail},\delta}=\gamma\,\frac{1-e^{-\delta\ell}}{\delta}\).

-- We treat all future uncertainties about role duration, turnover, or project lifespan as already captured in the overall discount rate \(\delta\).
+- We treat future uncertainties about role duration, turnover, or project lifespan as already captured by the overall discount rate \(\delta\).

 We can combine these perspectives to visualize the tension between private incentives and public welfare.